Our commitment to sustainability.

 The UN’s 2030 Agenda for Sustainable Development points the way to a sustainable world.
 As a country with a long tradition of humanitarianism and a strongly networked international economy, Switzerland has a great interest in being a good example of the implementation of this agenda.
 The Sustainable Development Goals (SDGs) form the core of the Agenda.
 They comprise 17 goals and 169 targets.
 These goals are to be achieved globally and by all UN member states by 2030 – thus ensuring sustainable development at the economic, ecological and social levels.

 Switzerland is committed to Agenda 2030.
-In 2022, SBB once again contributed to the attainment of the SDGs in Switzerland through its actions aimed at fulfilling its commitment to sustainability.
-First and foremost, through SBB’s ambition to achieve climate-neutrality, and through its energy strategy and its services, SBB is making significant contributions to the decarbonisation of energy (SDG 7) and to climate protection (SDG 13).
+SBB contributes to achieving the SDGs in Switzerland through its actions in line with its Strategy 2030.
+Through its ambition to achieve climate-neutrality, and through its energy strategy and its services, SBB is making significant contributions to the decarbonisation of energy (SDG 7) and to climate protection (SDG 13).

-As a major mobility provider, employer, real estate owner and buyer, SBB also supported the achievement of the following SDGs to a considerable extent in the year under review: SDG 8 (safe work), SDG 9 (safe rail access and reliable infrastructure), SDG 11 (sustainable buildings and habitats), SDG 12 (procurement and resource use).
+As a major mobility provider, infrastructure operator, employer, property owner and procurer, SBB supports the achievement of the following SDGs: SDG 8 (safe work), SDG 9 (safe rail access and reliable infrastructure), SDG 11 (sustainable buildings and habitats) and SDG 12 (procurement and resource use).

 In 2022, SBB also contributed to the achievement of select components of the following five SDGs: In the interests of its employees, SBB is committed to integrated health management, a broad range of training and development opportunities, and gender equality (SDGs 3, 4 and 5).
 It also promotes equal opportunities for its employees and the accessibility of the railway (SDG 10).
 Finally, SBB is committed to maintaining railway embankments and cuttings in a near-natural state (SDG 15).